When is the best time to visit the Maldives?

 The Maldives are renowned as a year-round destination, blessed with warm, sunny skies for the better part of the year.
 However, the country has two distinct seasons, with rainfall occurring throughout the middle of the year.

-These months also bring the best diving conditions, with excellent visibility, warm sea temperatures and colourful coral gardens lit up from the sun rays.
-Snorkelling and diving are at its best in February and March, with calm, clear waters offering incredible views of tropical fish, manta rays, sea turtles and whale sharks.
+These months also bring the best diving conditions, with excellent visibility, warm sea temperatures and colourful coral gardens lit up by the sun rays.
+Snorkelling and diving are at their best in February and March, with calm, clear waters offering incredible views of tropical fish, manta rays, sea turtles and whale sharks.

 Due to the incredible weather and holiday season, December to March is the peak season for the Maldives.
 You’ll encounter larger crowds and higher prices, but it’s worth it for the heavenly beach conditions.

 Wet Season in the Maldives (May to October)